Compatibility of trapped ions and dielectrics at cryogenic temperatures

-To study the ion behavior near the optical fiber, a $^{40}\textrm{Ca}^+$ ion is first loaded at $d \approx 325\,\mu$m by photoionizing neutral calcium emitted from a thermal oven~\cite{gulde_simple_2001}.
+To study the ion behavior near the optical fiber, a $^{40}\textrm{Ca}^+$ ion is first loaded at $d \approx 325\,\mu$m by photoionizing neutral calcium emitted from a thermal oven using 375 nm and 423 nm laser light~\cite{gulde_simple_2001}.
 Loading far from the fiber reduces stray charge accumulation on the fiber surface.
 Voltages on the dc electrodes are then ramped to transport the ion along the rf null line, as close as $d=215(4)\,\mu$m.
 Doppler cooling and fluorescence detection are performed using 397\,nm laser light to drive the $4^2S_{1/2} \leftrightarrow 4^2P_{1/2}$ transition along with 866\,nm laser light to repump the population out of the metastable $3^2D_{3/2}$ state~\cite{roos_controlling_2000}.
 Ion fluorescence is collected with an objective (NA\,=\,0.2) and detected with either an electron-multiplied charge-coupled device (EMCCD) camera or a photomultiplier tube (PMT).
 State preparation, sideband cooling, and coherent operations are performed using the quadrupole $4^2S_{1/2} \leftrightarrow 3^2D_{5/2}$ transition, which is driven using a narrow 729\,nm laser locked to an ultrastable cavity.
 We prepare the state $4^2S_{1/2}\ket{m_J=-1/2}\equiv\ket{\downarrow}$ by optical pumping with the 729\,nm laser tuned to the $4^2S_{1/2}\ket{m_J=1/2} \leftrightarrow 3^2D_{5/2}\ket{m_J=-3/2}$ transition frequency and an 854\,nm repump laser.
 Coherent operations are then driven between $\ket{\downarrow} \leftrightarrow 3^2D_{5/2}\ket{m_J=-5/2}\equiv\ket{\uparrow}$.
+To quantify how the bare optical fiber modifies trapped-ion performance, we carry out a reference measurement in an identical trap without an optical fiber.
+The heating rates and stray electric fields observed are consistent with prior reports on this trap design \cite{susanna_scalable_2020, todaro_statereadout_2021}.
+Collectively we refer to these measurements as the “fiber-free reference”.